-In this context, we address two topics: (1) robust and scalable taxonomic reasoning; and, (2) evaluation of semantic web technologies for such reasoning.
+In this document, we address two topics in the above context: (1) robust and scalable taxonomic reasoning; and,

+(2) evaluation of semantic web technologies for such reasoning.
 Regarding the first topic, we demonstrate how a method for taxonomic reasoning based on bit-vector encoding we have implemented is both robust and scalable on very large taxonomies derived from real-life ontologies.
+As for the second topic, we proceed to a comparative evaluation of the best existing Semantic Web (SW) reasoners on the same taxonomies under the same conditions.
+This comparative study illustrates clearly the mutual stance in terms of performance for each reasoner with respect to one another.
+It also does so for our system, thus putting its performance in context with the state of the art.

-As for the second topic, we measured the performance of our system and compared it with those of the best existing SW reasoning systems over several very large taxonomies under the exact same conditions for so-called TBox reasoning.
-The results show that our system is among the best for concept classification and several orders-of-magnitude more efficient in terms of response time for query answering.
+We measured the performance of our system and compared it with those of the best existing SW reasoning systems over several very large taxonomies under the exact same conditions for so-called TBox reasoning.1 The results show that our system is among the best for concept classification and several orders-of-magnitude more efficient in terms of response time for query answering.
 We present these results in detail and comment them.
+We also discuss future work regarding how out method could be further optimized and can be made to scale up to even larger taxonomies without performance degradation.